The Importance of Copper Recycling

 The Environmental Importance of Copper Recycling

-Copper is an essential trace element which is necessary for the plant and animal health.
+Copper is an essential trace element that is necessary for plant and animal health.
 Moderate excess exposure to copper is not associated with health risks.

 An emerging environmental challenge for copper is its use in the ever-increasing production of electrical products that still experience low recycling rates.
 This trend is changing for the better, however, through electronics recycling initiatives.

 The Economic Importance of Copper Recycling

 Ranking immediately behind Chile in copper production, the United States is largely self-sufficient in copper supply.
-The U.S. produces roughly 8 percent of the world’s copper generation.
+The U.S. produces roughly 8% of the world’s copper generation.
 Almost half of U.S. copper output comes from recycled material, however.
 In 2010, U.S. recyclers processed 1.8 million metric tons of copper for domestic use and export, second only to aluminum among nonferrous metals, which saw 4.6 million tonnes recycled.

-Slightly over one-half or recycled copper scrap is new scrap recovery including chips and machine turnings, with the rest being old post-consumer scraps such as electrical cable, old radiators, and plumbing tube.
+Slightly over one-half of recycled copper scrap is new scrap recovery including chips and machine turnings, with the rest being old post-consumer scraps such as electrical cable, old radiators, and plumbing tube.

 Where to Find Copper for Recycling

 For the scrap metal collector, an important source of scrap is an electrical cable, copper flashing, old radiators, and plumbing work.
 Copper from buildings is crucial, and content is estimated below:

 1. In houses (estimates for a 2,100 square foot residence)